 If I choose online payment can I pay directly from my Bank Account like I do with my current supplier?

-Yes, you can use pre-authorized debit (PAD) from any Canadian bank, or online pay from BMO, the Northern Credit Union, Scotiabank or Tangerine (a Scotiabank affiliate).
+Yes, you can use pre-authorized debit (PAD) from any Canadian bank, or online pay from BMO, the Northern Credit Union, Scotiabank or Tangerine (a Scotiabank affiliate), TD and CIBC.
 For information about payment options and the PAD application for click on the following link - WCCT Payment Options and PAD application form.

 How can you guarantee as good or better internet speed?